Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer: Methods

 \subsubsection{Tactile}

-The GelSight \cite{wang2021gelsight} sensor provides the robot with dense visual information (high resolution image) about the contact region between the objects and the robot fingertips.
+The GelSight \cite{wang2021gelsight} sensor provides the robot with dense visual information (high-resolution image) about the contact region between the objects and the robot's fingertips.
 For this purpose, the contact surface of the sensor is covered with a soft elastomer such that the sensor can measure the object's compliance by observing the elastomer's vertical and lateral deformation.
 In out experiments, the gripper has two GelSight sensors installed on the fingertips, but we only use one to demonstrate a minimum system setup.